cmlpr/cmlpr.github.io/_posts/2017-03-21-vehicle-detection-and-tracking.md

 * Identify each car and prevent car overlapping.
 This can be performed by keeping track of previous bounding boxes of individual cars and subtracting their moving averege from newly processed heatmaps.
 * Model training: Obtain and use more data; with limited data detecting cars in the city could be challenging.
 One can try different model paramaters for the SVM and apply Cross Validation (CV).
 How about other classification techniques?
 * Fine tune start/stop positions (may not work at different slopes), scale and threshold values for other videos with different background (such as city).
+One can split the image into sections where smaller objects are searched in distant locations and larger obects are searched otherwise.
-* Combine vehicle detection with lane line detection so get warnings for forward collusion.
+* Combine vehicle detection with lane line detection so get warnings for proximity or forward collusion.